gpaddis/datalo/README.md

 $ datalo isbn eBook_list.csv destination_file.txt --force
 ```
 ### Status
 If you don't specify an **activation status**, all identifiers are flagged as ACTIVE by default in the second column.
-You can set a custom status (ACTIVE / INACTIVE) or any string using the option `--status` followed by a word or a sentence enclosed in *"quotation marks"*:
+You can set a custom status (ACTIVE / INACTIVE) or add any string using the option `--status` followed by a word or a sentence enclosed in *"quotation marks"*:
 ```
 $ datalo isbn eBook_list.csv destination_file.txt --force --status "eBook list updated on 12.01.2017"
 ```
 To save only the list of identifiers, set the `--status` explicitly to `NONE`.

 ### Delimiter
 If the delimiter-autodetection does not work, maybe the file has an unusual delimiter (say... pipe: `|`).
-In this case, you can use the option `--delimiter`to set a custom delimiter:
+In this case, you can use the option `--delimiter` to set a custom delimiter:
 ```
 $ datalo isbn eBook_list.csv destination_file.txt --force --status INACTIVE --delimiter |
 ```
-In this case, you will have to make sure that you are actually using the correct delimiter to avoid unexpected or partial results.
+You will have to make sure that you are actually using the correct delimiter to avoid unexpected or partial results.

-## Credits
+### Credits
 Copyright (c) 2017 Gianpiero Addis - MIT License